Sales pipeline management 101: What it is and best practices

 - At what stages are deals getting stuck?

 - Based on the data, what are the current risks?

 - What specific actions can we take to improve our opportunity conversion rate?

 - How frequently and effectively do we follow up?

-Regularly clean your deal pipeline to ensure that you’re throwing out the bad prospects.
-It’s easy for leads that aren’t worth pursuing or have gone over the average sales cycle to start cluttering up your pipeline.
+Regularly clean your pipeline to ensure you’re throwing out the bad prospects.
+It’s easy for leads that aren’t worth pursuing to start cluttering up your pipeline.
 Consistently audit your pipeline, asking yourself specific questions.
 For example:

 - Are there any bottlenecks (stagnant leads)?

-- Are there any dead or low-opportunity leads that I can remove?
+- Are there any low-opportunity leads that I can remove?

 - Are there any communications that should be updated?

 Also, use your sales CRM to keep prospect contact information up to date.
 And don’t let it get too messy—for the best results, you should scrub your pipeline either daily or weekly.
 Everything will be more accurate, and you won’t get overwhelmed at the end of the month.